top of page

 Sylvia Rose

-Goddess of love and war, Inanna is a sweetheart until her temper explodes.
+Dumuzi and Geshtinanna are brother and sister deities in Mesopotamia.
+Dumuzi, a god of shepherds and fertility, is consort of Inanna.
+Goddess of love and war, she's a sweetheart until her temper explodes.
 Look what happens to Dumuzi when he gets too conceited.

 Next thing he knows, he's dragged down into the Underworld, Kur, to be tortured by evil gallu (galla) demons.
 He soon regrets his misdeeds.

-Inanna has just come back from her own foray into the Underworld, where she was tricked by her older sister Ereshkigal, killed and hung on a hook for three days.
-She's been resurrected and made her escape with her rescuers, pursued by ferocious gallu all the way.
+Inanna (Goddess Queen of Heaven) has just come back from her own foray into the Underworld.
+She's tricked by her older sister Ereshkigal, killed and hung on a hook for three days.

 When Inanna arrives back home she sees her servants, sukkal, friends and family weep for her and observe the proper mourning rites.
 Meanwhile her consort, Dumuzi, sits under a tree in glamorous robes, eating fruit from golden plates, attended by servants and entertained by musicians and dancing girls.

-Inanna blows up like Santorini and calls the galla demons, who are trying to figure out who to take back to Underworld in Inanna's place.
+Inanna blows up like volcanic Santorini and calls the galla demons, who are trying to grab someone to take back to the Underworld in Inanna's place.
 Ereshkigal dislikes them returning empty handed.

 They seize Dumuzi with cries of glee, tear off his royal robes and drag him screaming into the dark and dismal land of Kur to be tortured for all eternity.
 Satisfied, Inanna goes off to take a long hot bath.